Upper Brookfield, Queensland: Geography

 Upper Brookfield is a mountainous rural suburb consisting of acreage properties.
 It is 22.5 km by road west of the Brisbane CBD.

+Moggill Creek rises in the west of the locality and meanders towards the south-east of the locality and into neighbouring Brookfield.

 Marshalls Flat is a plain alongside Moggill Creek in the centre of the suburb.
 It named after husband and wife Arthur John (Jack) Marshall (1913-2003) and Kathleen Bell Marshall (1915-2005), owners and farmer of the flats from 1944 to 1976.

+Upper Brookfield Road is the main road through the suburb.
+It enters the suburb from the south-east (Brookfield) and terminates in the north-west of the locality.
+It loosely follows Moggill Creek, crossing it on numerous occasions.

+There are sections of the D'Aguilar National Park in the north and north-west of the locality.
+Apart from these protected areas, the land use is predominantly rural residential housing.